At least one COVID patient being checked in every hour at Our Lady of the Lake Hospital

 Healthcare workers across the state are being stretched thin as large numbers of COVID-19 patients request care for symptoms.

 On Monday morning, OLOL representatives say they're seeing a new COVID patient every hour.
+Click here for more on the arrival of the Disaster Medical Assistance Team that's expected to provide OLOL with additional healthcare workers.

 Live from Our Lady of the Lake this morning where representatives tell me that at least 1 COVID patient is being checked in every hour.— Dana DiPiazza (@danawbrz) August 2, 2021